andreawidjaja/stat159-fall2016-project3/README.md

 		* sections
 	* slides

-To reproduce, clone this repo, download the dataset MERGED2014_15_PP.csv, and run with make.

 A list of Make commands for targets are below:

 * all
-  * produces entire report
+  * produces entire report by running data, eda.txt, report, slides, and session
 * data
-	* processes data and cleans it
+	* processes data and cleans it into two files called clean_data.csv and scaled_data.csv
 * eda.txt
 	* produces a text with exploratory data analysis results, must be run after make data
 * slides